Ethra8/festival-tickets-sale/README.md

 - Online private lesson packs

 The app is linked to a Spreadsheet, which can be customized to change the following values, which will be reflected on the app, **making the app fully reusable**:
-- Product names
+- Items' names
-- Product codes
+- Items' codes
-- Products pricing
+- Items' pricing
+- Items' details
+- Title of items' details' list printed to user
 - Company/App name (logo name)
 - Logo fonts
 - Initial stock